 What is bike sharing?

-Bike sharing is a new way of getting around downtown Las Vegas.
-It’s affordable, clean, and simple.
+Bike sharing is a new way of getting around your community.
 It’s good for your health, your wallet, and the environment.

 Imagine a network of bike stations located within a few blocks of one another throughout your community.
 It’s a zero-hassle, zero-emissions way to get around town.

 RTC Bike Share is a next-generation bike-sharing program.
 It is a zero-hassle, zero-emissions way to get around town.
 It’s a bike-sharing program that meets the transportation, health, and environmental needs of our communities.
 One that adapts to any size city, corporation, or campus.
 It’s free and spontaneous, but also practical.

 As an RTC Bike Share passholder, you can unlock any of the bikes at any station and ride it to any other bike station.

 Imagine a bike that is always ready to ride, where and when you want to ride it.
 The tires are always inflated and the chain is never rusty.
 A bike already equipped with a basket, bell, adjustable seat, and front and rear lights.
 A bike that’s there whenever you need it, 24/7, and gone when you don’t.
 That’s RTC Bike Share.
 And it’s powered by the ultimate alternative fuel: you.

 RTC Bike Share relies on the integration of hardware and software to keep track of account activity, bikes and all the interactions between users and bikes.
 Radio frequency (RFID) technology makes it possible for bike sharing to be smart and simple for users.

 All rides are tracked by the system and associated with members.
 Data such as distance, duration, calories burned, and carbon offset are captured and uploaded to passholder accounts on this website.

 The cost to use a RTC bike is divided into two components: a passholder fee and a usage fee.